johnnybender/SaludyVidaSuClinica/README.md

 * Active Su Clincia and Inactive Salud y Vida patients
 * Su Clinica patients eligible for Salud y Vida
 * % of eligible Su Clinica patients in SyV
+* All Su Clinica patients with diagnosis of diabetes and no HbA1c in 6 months
+* All Su Clinica patients who are part of Salud y Vida with diagnosis of diabetes and no HbA1c in 6 months
+* All Su Clinica patients with last HbA1c > 9 (HbA1c can come from Lab value or Salud y Vida)
+* All Su Clinica patients who are part of the Salud y Vida program with last HbA1c > 9 (HbA1c can come from Lab value or Salud y Vida surveys)
+* All Su Clinica patients who are part of the Salud y Vida program who have not been prescribed diabetes medication

 *For all other views:*
 * Salud y Vida enrolled during time period specified
 * Salud y Vida discharged during time period specified
 * Salud y Vida participants added during time period specified, who are also Su Clinica patients
 * Salud y Vida participants added during time period specified, who are also Su Clinica patients
+* Salud y Vida patients who have visited Su Clinica in the time period
+* Salud y Vida patients who have not visited Su Clinica in the time period

+*Notes:*
+* Certain range of NDC numbers described what it is for (need to be diabetes medication)

 **YearlyQuarterlySummarySuClinicaSyV:**